- Does CACREP accreditation expire?

-All documents being submitted as part of the accreditation or reaccreditation process should be submitted to the CACREP office in read-only format on CDs or USB Drives.
+All documents being submitted as part of the accreditation or reaccreditation process may be submitted to the CACREP office in read-only format via our online submission page.
 The formatting guidelines for accreditation materials are specified in Policies Governing the Pre-Application and Application Review Stages 1.m.- Electronic Submission.
-As the CACREP office receives submissions from many different programs, please ensure that each copy of the CD or Thumb Drive is clearly labeled with the full name of the institutions, the type of report (e.g., Self-study, Addendum to Self-Study, Interim Report), and the date.
-To facilitate the accreditation review process, programs should submit four (4) copies of each report on separate CDs or USB Drives.
+As the CACREP office receives submissions from many different programs, please ensure that all materials are clearly labeled with the full name of the institutions, the type of report (e.g., Self-study, Addendum to Self-Study, Interim Report), and the date.
+To facilitate the accreditation review process, programs should submit one copy of each report via the reports submission page.

-Applicant programs should submit four (4) copies of the Application and Self-Study Report on clearly labeled CDs or USB Drives in a read-only format.
+Applicant programs may submit one (1) copy of the Application and Self-Study Report to our report submission page.
 Programs are not required to submit a hard copy version of the Self-Study Report in addition to the electronic versions.
 However, programs should maintain copies of all documents and materials included in the Self-Study Report should any problems develop with the electronic versions.
-Please note that the copies submitted to the CACREP office are for office use only.
-The office copies are not sent to the site visitors.
-The program sends additional copies of the Self-Study Report and Addendum (if developed) to the site team members once an on-site visit has been approved and a team selected.

-All accreditation-related reports should be mailed to the CACREP office.
+All accreditation-related reports may be mailed to the CACREP office.